 - The delivery of the Melton Hospital in 2029 will affirm Cobblebank's role as a regional destination.
 The hospital provides the opportunity to catalyse a range of complimentary allied health uses and associated floor space demand in the centre's south.
 The Cobblebank Metropolitan Activity Centre's UDF also anticipates a justice facility in the south of the activity centre.
-Economic Infrastructure Foundational transport and The precinct is one of the few growth area precincts in Melbourne's west that includes foundational infrastructure to support transit-oriented development from the outset of development. civic infrastructure - As discussed above, the delivery of the Melto investment and to establish Cobblebank as a - The precinct nonetheless requires road transp As discussed above, the delivery of the Melton Hospital in 2029 provides the basis to catalyse allied health investment and to establish Cobblebank as a service and civic destination of regional significance.
+Economic Infrastructure The precinct is one of the few growth area precincts in Melbourne's west that includes foundational infrastructure to support transit-oriented development from the outset of development.
+As discussed above, the delivery of the Melton Hospital in 2029 provides the basis to catalyse allied health investment and to establish Cobblebank as a service and civic destination of regional significance.
 The precinct nonetheless requires road transport infrastructure upgrades commensurate with the development of its local population and economy.
-Vacant greenfield commercial and industrial land requires investment in foundational infrastructure including investment in water, power, sewerage and drainage infrastructure.
+Vacant greenfield commercial and industrial land requires investment in foundational infrastructure including